chrisk/git-pair/README.markdown

 * Don't add duplicate authors to the git-config (doesn't affect the proper functioning of git-pair, but makes `git pair --add` not idempotent and clutters up your config file if you keep adding the same person).
-* OMG no tests.
-Write a cucumber suite.
+* Test coverage is low -- I'm working on a cucumber suite.

 ## Feature hit list